The Eye of Horus

 Cultural History Unveiled

-Welcome to a site devoted to uncovering secret information from the past.
-These pages detail research that all originated in one burning question: "Who wrote Shakespeare?"
-When first confronted with that question, sometime in the mid-1980s, I had no idea of the depth of the rabbit-hole into which it would take me.
+Welcome to this site devoted to uncovering secrets from the past.
+These pages detail research that all began with the burning question: "Who wrote Shakespeare?"
+When first confronted with that question, sometime in the mid-1980s, I had no idea of the vastness of the rabbit-hole into which I would plunge.

-Starting with the contention that the man from Stratford Upon Avon was in every way unqualified to have been the author of the famous plays and poems, it was a short leap to suspect that the true author, whoever he or she was, would want to set the record straight.
-This would imply the presence of information concealed within Shakespeare's works by cryptographic means.
+Having come to realise the man from Stratford-upon-Avon was completely unqualified to have written the famous plays and poems, it was a short leap to suspect the true author, whoever he or she was, would have been motivated to set the record straight.
+If so, it implied the strong probability there would be personal information encoded somewhere the plays or poems.

-Initially, I followed the path of gematria, which is a method of concealing information in a piece of text by substituting letters for numbers.
+I started with a hunch that the cabalistic technique of gematria would have a key role.
+This is a method of concealing information in a text by substituting letters for numbers.
 I set about to discover the system of gematria of the English language.
 While the gematria of Hebrew ancient Greek, Arabic and some other languages was well-documented, knowledge of English gematria seemed to be lost.
-However, I found out that it wasn't totally unknown but deeply buried and only transmitted in secret between the initiates of certain traditions.
+However, I found out that it wasn't unknown but deeply buried and only transmitted in secret between initiates of certain esoteric traditions.

 In 2004, I was the first person in 473 years to publish and draw attention to the main gematria code of English.
 I went on to document how its use underpins the symbols of Freemasonry.
-When I applied my gematria knowledge to Shakespeare's Sonnets, I found enough evidence to convince me that I was on the right track, but there was clearly something else missing.
+When I applied my gematria knowledge to Shakespeare's Sonnets, I soon found evidence to convince me that I was on the right track, but I was at a loss to understand the numeric patterns confronting me.
+I needed to rediscover 'The Secret Language of Numbers' - from the ground up.
+In practice, that meant building up an encylopaedia of number symbolism, one digit at a time.
+It has been a decades-long undertaking.

 Humpty

-From 2004 to 2018 my website was known as "Peter's Gematria Site" and hosted at the domain www.masoncode.com.
+From 2004 to 2018 my website was known as "Peter's Gematria Site" and hosted at ‘masoncode.com’.
 In that year, the domain host sold the domain to a third party without making any attempt to notify me.
-I only discovered when I found myself unable to access or update my site.
+I only discovered what they had done when I found myself unable to login to my site.
 The new owner cloned 98% of the content of my website and hosted it on the same domain in flagrant breech of copyright.
-I sought legal advice and spent what money I could afford to seek redress.
-Unfortunately my pockets were not deep enough to achieve any success.
-The world's leading search engine agreed with my lawyer on two separate occasions that the website was blatantly plagiarising my work, but they inexplicably deigned to delist it from their search results.
+I took what legal steps I could afford to seek redress.
+Unfortunately my pockets were not deep enough for justice of any kind.
+The world's leading search engine agreed with my lawyer not once but twice that the website was blatantly plagiarising my work, but they showed no interest in delisting it from their search results.

 All rights reserved.
 No portion of this page may be reprinted or otherwise